Set Up Mailgun

 6. Save the webhook settings.

-7. After the next test or small send, check Mailgun's webhook delivery activity if Mailrith does not show the event you expected.
+7. After the next test or small send, check Mailgun's webhook delivery activity if Mailrith does not show the expected event.
+A successful check shows Mailgun delivered the event to the Mailrith webhook URL.

 Keep the webhook attached to the same domain and region as the Mailrith connection.
-Events from a different Mailgun domain will not represent the messages this connection sent.
+Events from another Mailgun domain do not represent messages sent through this connection.

 ## Related Guides